 Lincoln Conservation District has been awarded an EPA 319 Grant through the Montana Department of Environmental Quality to complete the restoration of one half mile of Mud Creek and the adjacent riparian area and floodplain.
 Additional funding has been proved by DNRC Watershed Grant program and the U.S. Fish & Wildlife Service through Kootenai River Network.
 Funding for the vegetation is through a DNRC 223 grant.
 The project is located at the intersection of U.S. Highway 93 and Mud Creek Road.
 The goal of the project are to improve the aquatic species habitat by addressing stream health and installing a fish barrier to prevent non-native species from continuing upstream.
 The project site was formerly a timber milling site that operated from 1954 through 1973.
 During the sawmill operation, Mud Creek was straightened and channelized along Mud Creek Road and a cooling pond was constructed in the southeast corner of the project site.

-Construction began October 1st and will be completed in late November.
+Construction began October 1st and was completed in late November.
 Final vegetation planting will be done in spring 2019

 The following photos have been submitted by citizens visiting the Mud Creek Restoration area.
 This helps us monitor the progress at the site as vegetation fills in and the creek adjusts to its new meanders.
 If you visit the site, use the button below to upload your photos!